National Liberal Club: Reciprocal arrangements

 The club is open to members from Mondays to Fridays, 8:00am–11:30 pm.
-During the weekend members may use either the Oxford and Cambridge Club in Pall Mall, or the Naval and Military Club in St. James's Square.
+During the weekend members may use the East India Club in St. James's Square.
 There are also reciprocal arrangements with over 250 other clubs worldwide, granting members a comfortable place to stay and to entertain when abroad.
 The club does not affiliate with the NULC (National Union of Liberal Clubs), which represents the interests of Liberal Working Men's Clubs in the country nationwide.

 List of reciprocal clubs worldwide

 As of 2020, the NLC's reciprocal clubs around the world are as follows (club foundation dates are provided in brackets):